FREE SHIPPING ON OUR SUBSCRIPTION BOX AND ORDERS OVER $59!

 These bamboo pads (and now organic cotton tampons too!)
 I sell go under the name Tsuno.
 If you are wondering how to say that, it's kind of like the word tsunami.
 But it didn't actually have anything to do with a giant 'crimson wave', that was a great connection I realised afterwards.
 Yoko Tsuno was a cartoon character who was the epitome of a competent woman.
 She was an engineer, a pilot, a scuba diver, amongst many other great things.
 Nothing really held her back, and definitely not her period.
 I liked the name.
 It's good.
 Tsuno is good.

 Why is Tsuno good?
 I donate 50% of net profits from the sale of these pads to charities helping to empower women.
 Right now I have an agreement with One Girl, who give education scholarships to girls in Sierra Leone and Uganda, and also run vital sexual and menstrual health literacy and support programs.
-As of February 2023, I have sent just over $73 000 to One Girl!
+As of June 2024, Tsuno has donated $123 356 to One Girl!

 Thank you so much for taking an interest in Tsuno, it's been a wonderful journey bringing it to life and watching it grow with your support.
 Thank you!